meumobi/meumobi.github.io/_posts/2018-10-19-login-flow-ionic4.md

 ## File Structure

+### Core Services: `Auth` Service and Guard
+`AuthService` and `AuthGuard` are contained on `Core` folder.
+They are available on the whole App.
+Auth Token persistence is assumed by [@ionic/storage](https://ionicframework.com/docs/storage/)

-- Pages: Home and Login
+### Pages: Home and Login
-  - The `blank` starter provides a default home page.
-We'll use as restricted access page and add a login page with public access.
+The `blank` starter provides a default home page.
+We'll use it as restricted access page and add a login page with public access.

-	- If trying to access home page directly (deep-linking provided by lazy-loading), not-logged user is redirected to login page.
+If trying to access home page, not-logged user is redirected to login page.

-	- By default new pages are lazy-loaded, means can be reached directly by typing path on address bar
-- Core module: `Auth` Service and Guard
-	- `AuthService` and `AuthGuard` are contained on `CoreModule`, that will be used to instantiate app.
-	- Auth Token persistence is assumed by `@ionic/storage`
-- App-routing.module: add canActivate property
+### App-routing.module: add canActivate property
-	-
+On routing module we'll be able to prevent users from accessing areas they’re not allowed to access using `canACtivate` property.

 ```
 ./src
   /app
     app-routing.module.ts
     app.component.ts
     app.component.ts
     app.module.ts
     /home
       home.page.ts
       home.module.ts
       home.page.scss